Respect for Marriage Act: Second House vote

 On December 8, 2022, the House passed (258–169–1) the Senate's version of the Act, with 39 Republicans joining all Democrats in voting in the affirmative.

 Signing into law

-On December 13, 2022, President Biden signed the Respect for Marriage Act into law in a ceremony that was held on the White House lawn.
-Pelosi, Schumer, Harris, and Biden all spoke at the event, which also featured performances by the Gay Men's Chorus of Washington, D.C, as well as musicians Sam Smith and Cyndi Lauper.
-Gina Nortonsmith and Heidi Nortonsmith, the lesbian couple who was one of seven same-sex couples who sued the state of Massachusetts for same-sex marriage rights in the 2001 Goodridge v.
+On December 13, 2022, Biden signed the Respect for Marriage Act into law in a ceremony that was held on the White House lawn.
+Pelosi, Schumer, Harris, and Biden all spoke at the event, which also featured performances by the Gay Men's Chorus of Washington, D.C., as well as musicians Sam Smith and Cyndi Lauper.
+Gina Nortonsmith and Heidi Nortonsmith, the lesbian couple who was one of seven same-sex couples who sued the state of Massachusetts for same-sex marriage rights in the 2003 Goodridge v.
 Department of Public Health case, were among those who spoke at the event as well.